 First Practice Management

-The National Data Opt-Out Programme was launched by NHS Digital on 25 May 2018, allowing patients to choose whether confidential information about their treatment can be used for research and planning.
+NHS Digital's National Data Opt-Out Programme lets patients choose whether confidential information about their treatment can be used for research and planning.

-A key part of NHS Digital’s implementation work for the project has been asking GP practices to ensure they are providing up-to-date information to patients about the choices available to them about how their data is used.
+A key part of NHS Digital’s implementation work for this project has been asking GP practices to ensure they are providing up-to-date information to patients about the choices available to them about how their data is used.
+The deadline for completing this has now been confirmed as March 2020.

-Created in line with recommendations made by the National Data Guardian Dame Fiona Caldicott, the programme was introduced on 25 May and replaces type 2 opt outs.
+Created in line with recommendations made by the National Data Guardian Dame Fiona Caldicott, the programme replaces type 2 opt outs.
 GP practices must no longer use the type 2 opt out code to record a patient's opt-out choice, which were previously added to patient records to prevent NHS Digital sharing confidential patient information for research and planning.

 Professor Helen Stokes-Lampard, chair of the Royal College of GPs, said: “Patient data collected in general practice is an incredibly rich source of intelligence that can inform high-quality medical research, and help with planning NHS services.